YOUNKAP/YOUNKAP/README.md

 ## ABOUT ME

 Hi my name is Duplex.
-I work at Omdena as Lead Machine Learning Engineer and Geospatial Data Scientist.
+I am Geospatial Data Scientist and Aeronautical Engineer.
 I am Part of Omdena's top 2% Top Talent working on GeoInformatic projects with Partners in Japan, Australia and Madagascar.

 I focus on applying Machine Learning algorithms on satellite imagery for agriculture, reforestation, weather and climate.